 "But what it makes possible is analysing those issues in a fact-based way, an evidence-based way."

 Drysdale claimed that prior to this research, the debate surrounding Chinese investment had lacked those cold hard facts to support such claims.

 "To put it frankly, the evidence, the information, hasn't been available to do the kind of analysis that's necessary to make the sort of claims that people have made about Chinese investment in Australia up to this point" he said.

 The researchers are now pulling together the data for 2018.

-They say the database could also be replicated in future to look at the flow of money from other countries, such as Japan.
+Researchers expect their database will also be replicated in the future to look at the flow of money from the USA, Japan and other countries.

 By political reporter Alexandra Beech